Exploring Ultra Rapid Data Assimilation Based on Ensemble Transform Kalman Filter with the Lorenz 96 Model: INTRODUCTION

-If URDA can be applied to NWP based on the fundamental insights gained from this investigation, more frequent updates of the assimilation and forecast cycles may become feasible.
-Additionally, apart from enabling rapid forecast updates, URDA has the following advantages, giving it high potential for applications in NWP. \begin{itemize} \item By incorporating URDA within four-dimensional ensemble data assimilation systems, URDA enables high-frequency preemptive forecasts based on the latest observations while maintaining an extended data assimilation window. \item Unlike conventional forecasting frameworks, URDA does not require the full forecast state vector to be updated; instead, it allows selective updating of subsets of forecast states of interest \citep{madaus_rapid_2015,potthast_ultra_2018}. \item If the system already incorporates LETKF scheme, URDA can be implemented easily. \end{itemize}
+If URDA can be applied to NWP based on the fundamental insights gained from this investigation, more frequent forecast updates may become feasible.
+Apart from enabling rapid forecast updates, URDA has the following benefits, which give it high potential for applications in NWP. \begin{itemize} \item Incorporating URDA within four-dimensional ensemble data assimilation systems enables high-frequency preemptive forecasts based on the latest observations while maintaining an extended data assimilation window. \item Unlike conventional forecasting frameworks, URDA does not require the full forecast state vector to be updated; instead, it allows selective updating of subsets of forecast states of interest \citep{madaus_2015,potthast_2018}. \item If the system already incorporates the LETKF scheme, URDA can be implemented easily. \end{itemize}

-In this study, we conduct numerical experiments using the 40-dimensional Lorenz 96 model \citep{lorenz_predictability_1996}, which is known as a chaotic dynamical system.
-This is because the Lorenz 96 model can emphasize the effect of localization more easily than the three-dimensional Lorenz 63 model.
-Specifically, we first highlight the difficulties of URDA in nonlinear models.
-Additionally, sensitivity experiments on parameters related to inflation and localization are conducted to investigate the roles of these technical treatments in URDA.
-In this study, multiplicative inflation \citep{anderson_monte_1999}, relaxation to prior perturbations \citep[RTPP;][]{zhang_impacts_2004}, and relaxation to prior spread \citep[RTPS;][]{whitaker_evaluating_2012}, which have been used mainly in data assimilation studies, are employed as inflation techniques.
-Subsequently, we demonstrate the effectiveness of the proposed URDA by showing that the difficulties of URDA in nonlinear models are mitigated.
+In this study, we conduct numerical experiments using the 40-dimensional Lorenz 96 model \citep{lorenz_1996}, which is known as a chaotic dynamical system.
+The Lorenz 96 model is chosen because it can emphasize the effect of localization more easily than the three-dimensional Lorenz 63 model used in the previous studies.

 The remainder of this paper is organized as follows.
-In Section \ref{sec:methodology}, we describe the methodologies, including URDA, RTBP, and RTBF.
+In Section \ref{sec:methodology}, we describe the methodologies, including URDA, and related inflation and localization techniques.
 Section \ref{sec:experiment} presents the experimental design of URDA using the Lorenz 96 model.
 Section \ref{sec:result} shows the experimental results, and Section \ref{sec:discussion} presents the discussion.
 Finally, we provide a conclusion in Section \ref{sec:conclusion}.